-Employees in small firms or businesses face a higher financial burden for health insurance coverage compared to those in large firms, according to a new study by The Commonwealth Fund.
+Employees in small firms or businesses face a higher financial burden for health insurance coverage compared with those in large firms, according to a new study by The Commonwealth Fund.

 Employer-sponsored health insurance (ESI) is the largest source of health coverage in the nation, covering 178 million people, including 63% of working-age adults, the study says.
-Costs for premiums and deductibles under ESI varies based on employer size, which is divided into small firms (fewer than 50 employees) and large firms (50 or more employees).
+Researchers found that costs for premiums and deductibles under employer-sponsored health insurance varies based on employer size, which they divided into small firms (fewer than 50 employees) and large firms (50 or more employees).

-Regulations differ for these markets, which affects what employers do and how much employees pay.
+Regulations differ for these markets, which affects what employers can do and how much employees pay.
 Large firms must follow the Affordable Care Act (ACA) regulations, which means they must offer affordable coverage and cover at least 60% of healthcare costs.
-If bot followed, they could get fined.

 Small firms, however, are not required to offer coverage but do have to follow ACA reforms.
 These rules protect workers from having to pay higher premiums because of their health conditions and make sure the insurance covers essential health benefits.
 However, about 40% of small-firm employees work at companies with self-funded or level-funded plans, and these businesses don’t have to follow all the ACA rules

-Using data from the Medical Expenditure Panel Survey Insurance Component (MEPS-IC), researchers of the study examined trends from 2014 to 2023 in ESI costs, deductibles and premium contributions, highlighting the disparities between small and large firms at national and state levels.
+Using data from the Medical Expenditure Panel Survey Insurance Component (MEPS-IC), researchers of the study examined trends from 2014 to 2023 for employer-sponsored health insurance costs, deductibles and premium contributions to assess the disparities between small and large firms at national and state levels.

-It was found that in 2023, while 98% of large firms offered health insurance, only 49% of small firms did.
+They found that in 2023 98% of large firms offered health insurance, but only 49% of small firms did.
 Total premiums were generally lower for small firms, but employees paid more for their share of premiums and faced higher deductibles.

-In 2023, small-firm employees contributed 35% of total family health plan costs, compared to much smaller percentages for large-firm workers.
+In 2023, small-firm employees contributed 35% of total family health plan costs, compared with much smaller percentages for large-firm workers.

-In states such as Mississippi and Louisiana, small-firm workers contributed over half of the total premium for family plans.
+In states such as Mississippi and Louisiana, small-firm workers contributed more than half of the total premium for family plans.
 Deductibles were higher, with small-firm employees in North Carolina paying $3,953 more for family plan deductibles than the state’s larger firms.

-These trends, in addition to lower overall benefits, place a significant financial strain on small-firm workers, highlighting the need for reform.
+These trends place a significant financial strain on small-firm workers, highlighting the need for reform, researchers said.

 Researchers suggested the below policy changes to make health insurance more affordable and accessible for small-firm workers: